soundpress/RulesOfNYC/docs/c27/index.rst

 Document.
 “Document” means records in any form or electronically stored information, including writings, graphs, charts and other data or data compilations stored in any medium.

 Wage and Supplement.
-“Wage and Supplement” means Living Wage and Health Benefits or Health Benefits Supplement Rate as defined in New York City administrative code Section 6-109(b), or minimum average hourly wage as set forth in real property tax law Section 421-a (16)(c).
+“Wage and Supplement” means Living Wage and Health Benefits or Health Benefits Supplement Rate as defined in New York City Administrative Code § 6-109(b), or minimum average hourly wage as set forth in real property tax law § 421-a(16)(c).

 Worker Notice Poster.
 “Worker Notice Poster” means a notice in the form provided on the comptroller’s website detailing the Wage and Supplement due for Covered Work performed on a particular project, contract or building.